Citation, DOI & article data

 Soft tissue calcification is uncommon, seen in less than 10% of cases 2.

-Ewing sarcomas demonstrate increased uptake on both Gallium67-citrate and Technetium99m methylene diphosphonate scans 6.
+Ewing sarcomas demonstrate increased uptake on both Gallium67-citrate and all three phases of the Technetium99m methylene diphosphonate bone scans 6.

 Treatment and prognosis

-Systemic chemotherapy is the mainstay of treatment with surgery and/or radiotherapy playing a role depending of the location and size of the tumour.
+Systemic chemotherapy is the mainstay of treatment with surgery and/or radiotherapy playing a role depending on the location and size of the tumor.

-What was once a uniformly fatal tumour now has respectable survival rates, although these vary with location.
-Spinal tumours for example have up to 86% long term survival compared to 25% of sacrococcygeal tumours 4.
+What was once a uniformly fatal tumor now has respectable survival rates, although these vary with location.
+Spinal tumors for example have up to 86% long term survival compared to 25% of sacrococcygeal tumors 4.
 The overall 5 year survival is in the order of 50-75% of patients with local disease only at the time of presentation 5.

 - 1. Burchill SA.
 Ewing's sarcoma: diagnostic, prognostic, and therapeutic implications of molecular abnormalities.
 J. Clin.
 Pathol.
 2003;56 (2): 96-102.
 J. Clin.
 Pathol. (link) - Free text at pubmed - Pubmed citation

 - 2. Maygarden SJ, Askin FB, Siegal GP et-al. Ewing sarcoma of bone in infants and toddlers.
 A clinicopathologic report from the Intergroup Ewing's Study.
 Cancer.
 1993;71 (6): 2109-18.
 Pubmed citation